x3042/ExactODEReduction.jl/docs/src/index.md

 # ExactODEReduction.jl Documentation

 The `ExactODEReduction.jl` package provides an algorithm for computing exact linear reductions of ODE systems.
-It allows computing a longest possible chain of reductions corresponding to a Jordan-Hoelder filtration.
+It allows finding a longest possible chain of reductions corresponding to Jordan-Hoelder filtration.

 This documentation contains information about the functionality of the package as well as examples of use cases.
 See the [Guide](@ref) section for a quick introduction.